microsoft/promptbench/README.md

 Please cite us if you fine this project helpful for your project/paper:

 ```
+@article{zhu2023promptbench2,
+  title={PromptBench: A Unified Library for Evaluation of Large Language Models},
+  author={Zhu, Kaijie and Zhao, Qinlin and Chen, Hao and Wang, Jindong and Xie, Xing},
+  journal={arXiv preprint arXiv:2312.07910},
+  year={2023}
+}

 @article{zhu2023promptbench,
   title={PromptBench: Towards Evaluating the Robustness of Large Language Models on Adversarial Prompts},
   author={Zhu, Kaijie and Wang, Jindong and Zhou, Jiaheng and Wang, Zichen and Chen, Hao and Wang, Yidong and Yang, Linyi and Ye, Wei and Gong, Neil Zhenqiang and Zhang, Yue and others},